ehawb/diss/README.md

 ## Chapter 2: Ramsey theory
 No code for this chapter.

+## Chapter 3: Reinforcement learning and Ramsey graphs
+The code for this chapter is in the `ramsey` folder.
+There is a separate README there with instructions for how to use the code.

 ## Chapter 4: The Trahtenbrot-Zykov Problem
 The code for this chapter is in the `TZ_tree_search` folder.
 There is a separate README there with instructions for how to use the code.